ParthaSarathi-23/Currency-Predictor/README.md

 # Currency-Predictor

 ## Overview
 The **Currency Rate Predictor** involves predicting currency rates for 33 different countries using a Random Forest model.
 The data has been extracted from the Free Currency API, and the prediction includes both individual country rates and conversion rates between countries.
+You can do live conversion.

 ## Data Source
 Data has been collected using the Free Currency API.
-The dataset consists of 33 files, each corresponding to a specific country.It consist of last one year data(From: 01-01-2023 To: 31-12-2023).
+The dataset consists of 33 files, each corresponding to a specific country.
+It consist of last one year data(From: 01-01-2023 To: 31-12-2023).

 ## Currency Codes and Full Forms
 - **AUD:** Australian Dollar